Tunoc/3sem/Week13/README.md

 #### Struggles

 I did have some defineate struggels with the (react-crud-rest-exercise-master) thursday assignment.
-I had a hard time getting started and needed quite alot of help to complete it.
-It made the entire thing even harder because it is the first virtual week.
-Not easy getting a hold of people to help..
+I had a hard time getting started and still needed help to complete it.
+It made the entire thing even harder because it is the first virtual week with lectures..
+However after i completed the thursday exercise i was able to make the friday exercise alone and without any struggels.